ssshake/simple-translation/README.md

 const translate = new SimpleTranslation(english, french)
 ```

-*A benefit of **option B** is you can instantiate 'translate' and register language files in one line.*
+*A benefit of **Option B** is you can instantiate 'translate' and register language files in one line.*

 # Usage